 - Staying with a host-family: Speaking English at mealtimes, watching TV, socialising with the family in the evening and at weekends

 - Constant exposure to the English-speaking world through TV, radio, advertisements, using the public transport system, shopping, overhearing conversations in queues, managing everyday situations etc.

-Of course this all comes at a cost of at least $500 per week (accommodation, fees, living expenses, flights, visas) compared to doing an online course like my Members Academy online course at around $9 per week, but the experience is very different.
+Of course this all comes at a cost of at least $500 per week (accommodation, fees, living expenses, flights, visas) compared to doing an online course like my Members Academy online course at around $1 a day, but the experience is very different.

 It is difficult for a teacher who doesn’t know you or the answer to all of these questions to make an accurate prediction about your score.